 Guessing at the salary range is very dangerous!
 If you guess too high, you could disqualify yourself from consideration.
 If you guess to low, you are setting yourself up for a long period of being underpaid.

-Research the salaries paid for the job you are seeking so you have a starting point for this discussion.
+Research the salaries paid for the job you are seeking so you have a starting point for this discussion and be prepared to negotiate your salary if needed.
+It’s a good idea to research the national average salary for your role, the state and city averages, and then the range within that particular company.
 Unfortunately, fewer than 15% of job postings contain a salary ranges, currently.
 Fortunately, today, several websites offer salary information.

 Sites like PayScale, Salary.com, Glassdoor, and LinkedIn offer salary information.
 The information used is largely self-reported by the people using the service (as you will need to do to see their data).
 Since they cannot verify each individual’s salary or benefits, consider this salary data to be estimated rather than exact.
 Also, understand that job duties may vary widely even though the job titles are the same.